 Karl Liebknecht was in direct opposition to Eduard Bernstein.
 He published a series of articles where he argued that the predictions made by Karl Marx about the development of capitalism had not come true.
 He pointed out that the real wages of workers had risen and the polarization of classes between an oppressed proletariat and capitalist, had not materialized.
 Nor had capital become concentrated in fewer hands.
 His analysis of modern capitalism undermined the claims that Marxism was a science and upset leading revolutionaries such as Vladimir Lenin and Leon Trotsky.

 Paul Frölich has argued: "The SPD divided into three clear tendencies: the reformists, who tended increasingly to espouse the ruling-class imperialist policy; the so-called Marxist Centre, which claimed to maintain the traditional policy, but in reality moved closer and closer to Bernstein's position; and the revolutionary wing, generally called the Left Radicals (Linksradikale)."
 Liebknecht became a member of the Left Radicals.
-Headed by Rosa Luxemburg it included Clara Zetkin, Franz Mehring, Karl Radek and Anton Pannekoek.
+Headed by Rosa Luxemburg it included Clara Zetkin, Franz Mehring, Kurt Rosenfeld, Karl Radek and Anton Pannekoek.

 At the Social Democratic Party Congress in September 1905, Rosa Luxemburg called for party members to be inspired by the attempted revolution in Russia.
 "Previous revolutions, especially the one in 1848, have shown that in revolutionary situations it is not the masses who have to be held in check, but the parliamentarians and lawyers, so that they do not betray the masses and the revolution."
 She then went onto quote from The Communist Manifesto: "The workers have nothing to lose but their chains; they had a world to win."